Matt Crooks: Rotherham United

-On 11 January 2019, Crooks joined EFL Championship side Rotherham United for an undisclosed fee, signing a three-and-a-half year contract.
+On 11 January 2019, Crooks joined EFL Championship side Rotherham United for an undisclosed fee, signing a three-and-a-half-year contract.
 Following the Millers relegation to League One, Crooks was part of the side that gained immediate promotion after the season was curtailed early due to the Coronavirus pandemic.
+His performances during that season earned him a place in the PFA Team of the Year for League One.

 Crooks was awarded the EFL Championship Player of the Month award for January 2021 after scoring three goals in an impressive month for Rotherham.

 Middlesbrough

 On 23 July 2021, Crooks completed a move to EFL Championship side Middlesbrough for an undisclosed fee, signing a three-year contract.
-He scored his first goal for Middlesbrough in a 2-1 home win against Bristol City on 14 August 2021.
-Four days later, on 18 August 2021, Crooks scored again during a 3-2 home defeat to QPR.
-On 25 August 2021, Crooks was shown a straight red card in the 87th minute of a 1-0 league defeat away to Reading.
+He scored his first goal for Middlesbrough in a 2–1 home win against Bristol City on 14 August 2021.
+Four days later, on 18 August 2021, Crooks scored again during a 3–2 home defeat to QPR.
+On 25 August 2021, Crooks was shown a straight red card in the 87th minute of a 1–0 league defeat away to Reading.
 However, the decision was overturned and the red card was rescinded following an appeal from Middlesbrough.
-On 15 January 2022, Crooks scored two headed goals, including a stoppage time winner, in a 2-1 home win against Reading.
+On 15 January 2022, Crooks scored two headed goals, including a stoppage time winner, in a 2–1 home win against Reading.
+He also scored for Middlesbrough in an FA Cup fourth round tie away at his boyhood club Manchester United, which Boro won on penalties.
+Crooks left Middlesbrough in February 2024 having made 115 appearances, as well as scoring 23 times for the club.

+Real Salt Lake

+On 12 February 2024, Crooks joined MLS side Real Salt Lake for an undisclosed fee on a three-year deal.

+Hull City

+On 10 January 2025, Crooks returned to England, signing for Championship side Hull City on a two-and-a-half year deal.
+He made his debut on 18 January 2025, as an 83rd-minute substitute for Gustavo Puerta in the 1–0 away win against Millwall.
+On 24 January in his first start he opened the scoring in the 3–0 away win against Sheffield United.

 Personal life

 Crooks is a Manchester United fan.

 Crooks has been diagnosed with epilepsy, the condition first discovered following a seizure when he was 18 years old.
 Crooks works with the Peter Doody Foundation, a charity which works to normalise epilepsy and free young adults from stigma, limitations and fear - as well as highlighting the dangers of the condition.

-Crooks is a member of The Jordan Sinnott Foundation Trust.
+Crooks is the Vice Chair and Trustee of The Jordan Sinnott Foundation Trust.